Board of Directors

 President – Nick Consiglio

 Nick Consiglio is a founding member of LRL and his very personal motivation for putting so much energy into the organization is simple and yet profound: In 1979 Nick’s best-friends Paul & Sharon Dragan’s 4-year old son P.J. was diagnosed with cancer.
 “I made a personal promise to P.J. that I would never give up until the day I died in trying to find a cure for childhood cancer.
-P.J. passed away one week after celebrating his 8th birthday,” Nick explains, “I recommitted my vow to him that I would do everything in my power to find that elusive cure.”
+P.J. passed two days after celebrating his 8th birthday,” Nick explains, “I recommitted my vow to him that I would do everything in my power to find that elusive cure.”

 Nick has worked tirelessly for the past 36 years in search of that cure and remains as committed as ever to the Kids Without Cancer mission to eradicate childhood cancer.
 He is currently a Crew Chief of B-52D 55-0677 undergoing restoration at the Yankee Air Museum in Ypsilanti, Michigan.
 Nick retired in 2017 from Yanfeng Global Automotive Interiors in Plymouth, Michigan as Corporate Manager, Supply Chain Logistics.
 He has held similar positions over the past 40 years with The Stroh Brewery Company, Ryder Transportation Management, Plastech Engineered Products, Johnson Controls, Inc.